Syed-Sufran/Jarvis-voice-assistance/README.md

 - Say the wake word (e.g. "Jarvis")
 - Speak your command (e.g. "Open YouTube")
 - Jarvis responds and executes your request
-- After 10 seconds of silence, it exits gracefully
+- After some seconds of silence, it exits gracefully

 🧩 Customization
 - Change the assistant name in jarvis.py for better speech recognition